Brand Store (Web)

 dlApi.fetchNativeAd({

-slot: 'brand_store', // fixed value for Brand Store
+slot: 'product-button', // fixed value for Brand Store

-div: 'ad-container', // container ID for viewability tracking
+div: 'ad-brand-store', // container ID for viewability tracking

 tplCode: '1746213/Banner-Standard', // fixed value for Brand Store